Snaacky/thewiki/docs/guides/quality.md

 A WEB-DL is a file losslessly downloaded from an official streaming service, such as Amazon, Crunchyroll, HIDIVE, Netflix, etc. As a result, they are a 1:1 copy of the official stream.

 Until the Blu-rays are released, this is the only and best source available for most airing anime.
-The quality of a WEB-DL from the same service will be identical no matter which group releases it. *Exceptions exist, such as Netflix with multiple quality profiles and Amazon with multiple regions/services*
+The quality of a WEB-DL from the same service will be identical no matter which group releases it. *Some exceptions exist, such as Netflix with multiple quality profiles and Amazon with multiple regions/services.*

 WEB-DLs can be obtained from groups like [SubsPlease](https://subsplease.org) or [Erai-Raws](https://www.erai-raws.info).
 Both rip from [Crunchyroll](https://www.crunchyroll.com) and have fast release times, with the difference being that SubsPlease rips only the English subs, while Erai-Raws rips all the subs.